StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 Deploying Cortex on Kubernetes improves scalability, reliability, and resource management.
 Kubernetes handles automated deployment, dynamic resource allocation, and isolated execution of analyzers and responders, boosting performance and security.
 This setup simplifies the management of large workloads.

-This guide provides step-by-step instructions for deploying Cortex on a Kubernetes cluster using [the StrangeBee Helm chart](https://github.com/StrangeBeeCorp/helm-charts).
+This guide provides step-by-step instructions for deploying Cortex on a Kubernetes cluster using [the StrangeBee Helm chart repository](https://github.com/StrangeBeeCorp/helm-charts).

 !!! warning "Prerequisites"
     Make sure you have: